Josh Reynolds Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Recent Performances

-- Reynolds did not record a catch in last week's game against the Seahawks.
+- Reynolds did not record a catch in last week's game versus the Seahawks.

-- Reynolds' stat line over his last three outings includes eight grabs for 104 yards and one touchdown.
-He averaged 34.7 yards per game, and was targeted 13 times.
+- Over his last three games, Reynolds racked up eight catches on 13 targets and averaged 34.7 receiving yards with one touchdown.

 Reynolds' Detroit Teammates